cloudberrydb/cloudberrydb/.github/pull_request_template.md

 ### Change logs

 _Describe your change clearly, including what problem is being solved or what feature is being added._

+_If it has some breaking backward or forward compatibility, please clary._

 ### Why are the changes needed?